EPprivate/private_repo/v2/README_V2.md

 ## Examine an error

 After locating the problem, it is a good practice to inspect it to understand what you are dealing with.
-Lets take a look at the selected problem:
+Let's take a look at the selected problem:

 <img src="https://github.com/EPprivate/private_repo/blob/main/images/inspecting%20errors.png?raw=true" width="850">